Diamondbacks vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks vs. Astros: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Christian Walker and the Arizona Diamondbacks will look to get to Justin Verlander when he starts for the Houston Astros on Saturday at 8:10 PM ET, in the second game of a three-game series at Chase Field.
+Alex Bregman and the Houston Astros will meet Corbin Carroll and the Arizona Diamondbacks on Sunday at Chase Field, at 3:10 PM ET.

-The Astros have been listed as +100 moneyline underdogs in this matchup against the Diamondbacks (-120).
-The over/under is 9 runs for the game.
+The Diamondbacks have been listed as +110 moneyline underdogs in this matchup against the favorite Astros (-135).
+The over/under for the contest is set at 9 runs.

 Rep your team with officially licensed Diamondbacks gear!
 Head to Fanatics to find jerseys, shirts, and much more.